Breakdown of Funeral Costs

 Outer burial containers

 Outer burial containers include grave liners and burial vaults.
 The former is usually far less expensive than the latter.
-A grave liner can cost on average $700-$1,000, while a burial vault averages $900-$7,000, though they can cost much more.
-Outer burial containers protect the casket from the weight of the soil and cemetery equipment and prevents the ground from settling.
-Many cemeteries require some sort of burial container.
+A grave liner can cost on average $700 to $1,000, while a burial vault averages $900 to $7,000, though they can cost much more.
+Outer burial containers protect the casket from the weight of the soil and cemetery equipment and prevent the ground from settling.
+Most cemeteries require some sort of burial container.

 Headstones, markers and monuments